neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 (across a transparent medium).
 For a paired set of boundaries, each quadrature point on boundary A is paired with the nearest quadrature point on boundary B.
-Then, the sum of the radiation and conduction heat fluxes imposed between pais of quadrature points is
+Then, the sum of the radiation and conduction heat fluxes imposed between pairs of quadrature points is

 \begin{equation}